Thierry46/table2kml/README.md

 It works in batch mode or with a GUI.

 A program **getDolmenWKPLot.py** extracts datas from article Wikipedia [https://fr.wikipedia.org/wiki/Sites mégalithiques du Lot].

-Output is in CSV format and can be converted with table2kml.
+2 files are produced : one for the map and another for the list in article.
+Outputs are in CSV format and can be converted with table2kml.

 Pre-Requisites
 -----------------